maxime216-pro/gha_project/README.md

 Then you can launch the data import from GithubArchive with the following command :
 `php bin/console app:import:gha`
 This might take a long moment to import all data.
-Just be patient 🧘
+Just be patient 🧘 (I recommand to disable any xdebug / blackfire to avoid ruining perfs and also to set env=PROD)

-Once you're done, WIP
+Once you're done, all GitHub Event of type `PullRequestEvent`, `PushEvent` and `CommitCommentEvent` will be in your database.